tangshiheng41/DouBan_Scrapper/README.md

 3. the code reuse possibility increase
 4. add more comments in code, also remove some
 5. rename some method, make them more clear and suitable to remember

+use version 1 only need download version_one.py use version 2 need download version_two.py and config.py
+use version 3 need download version_three.py and config.py